ibuetler/p3s-exif-analytics/Tutorial.md

 </details>

-Hovewer this is still not the actual value for the latitude and longitude.
+However, this is still not the actual value for the latitude and longitude.
 The reference value of them is needed.
 This means compared to the equatorial plane, the latitude is completed by a letter N (hemisphere) or S depending on whether one is located in the northern or southern hemisphere.
 Compared to the Greenwich meridian, the longitude is completed by a letter W or E depending on whether you are located in the west or east.

 If the reference value is N, the converted latitude degree must be multiplied with -1 and if the reference value of the longitude is E then the converted longitude must be multiplied with -1.